 The findings underscore an urgent need for alternative, localized tourism strategies.
 We propose community-based tourism (CBT), spatially targeted infrastructure investments, and fiscal incentives for tourism development in underserved areas as pathways to a more just and sustainable tourism economy.
 By incorporating a degrowth lens, this research argues for a shift away from mass tourism-driven economic paradigms toward more equitable, small-scale, and community-led tourism initiatives.
-Employing innovative geospatial methodologies, this study advances the discourse on sustainable tourism stakeholders.
+Employing innovative geospatial methodologies, this study advances the discourse on sustainable tourism development, offering critical insights for policymakers, urban planners, and tourism stakeholders.
 It calls for a re-evaluation of tourism's economic contributions, emphasizing that achieving Sustainable Development Goals (SDGs) 8 (Decent Work and Economic Growth) and 10 (Reduced Inequalities) requires redistributing, rather than expanding, tourism's benefits.
 By integrating the complexities of tourism economics with degrowth principles, this research provides a data-driven framework for rethinking tourism policies in ways that prioritize social equity over perpetual growth.